MeltwaterArchive/storyplayer/v2/modules/form/usingForm.md

 title: usingForm()
 prev: '<a href="../../modules/form/fromForm.html">Prev: fromForm()</a>'
 next: '<a href="../../modules/fs/index.html">Next: The Filesystem Module</a>'
+updated_for_v2: true
 ---

 # usingForm()

 _usingForm()_ allows you to interact with the specified form inside the page.

-The source code for these actions can be found in the class _DataSift\Storyplayer\Prose\UsingForm_.
+The source code for these actions can be found in the class `Prose\UsingForm`.

 ## Behaviour And Return Codes